martinlindenberg/serverless-plugin-sns/README.md

 [![NPM](https://nodei.co/npm/serverless-plugin-sns.png?downloads=true)](https://nodei.co/npm/serverless-plugin-sns/)

 This plugin easily subscribes your lambda functions to SNS notifications.
+If the required SNS-Topics don't exist, they will be created automatically during the deployment.

 *Note*: This plugin supports Serverless 0.5.* (please see previous versions for older sls versions)